Karl Lennart Oesch: Interwar years

 Lennart Oesch (left) monitors Estonian army military exercises in October 1938.

 Oesch married Anna Aitanga Niskanen in 1919.
 The couple had two children: son Karl Christian (born 1921) and daughter Ann-Mari (born 1922).

 In the 1920s and 1930s Oesch advanced rapidly in the Finnish Defence Forces.
 He briefly acted as an aide to the chief-of-staff of the Army High Command, before being given command of the Vyborg Regiment (Viipurin Rykmentti).
 While holding that command, he was promoted lieutenant colonel in 1921.

 From 1924 to 1926, Oesch studied in the French military academy.
 During this time, he was also promoted colonel.
 Once he had returned to Finland, Oesch commanded the newly created general staff academy Sotakorkeakoulu.
 He briefly held command of the 1st Division from 1929 to 1930, after which he was promoted to major general and appointed Chief of the General Staff.
 During the following years, he oversaw significant reforms in the Finnish armed forces, which, according to Mikko Uola, "made possible the successes of the Finnish army in the Winter War".
+He was promoted to lieutenant general in 1936.

 Oesch also served briefly as Deputy Minister of the Interior Affairs from 3 to 14 March 1932, during the crisis caused by the Mäntsälä rebellion.
-He was promoted to lieutenant general in 1936.
+During the same period he worked in the President's staff, where he pursued a mediating line between the Commander of the Defence Forces Aarne Sihvo, who categorically opposed the rebels, and the head of the Civil Guard Lauri Malmberg, who was largely sympathetic to the Mäntsälä men.

 Winter War and the Interim Peace

 When the Soviet invasion of Finland started the Winter War on 30 November 1939, Oesch continued as Chief of the General Staff at Finnish Supreme headquarters under the Finnish Commander-in-Chief, Marshal Carl Gustaf Emil Mannerheim.

-In early March 1940, just prior to the end of the Winter War, Oesch was given command of the Coast Group, whose sector along the Bay of Viipuri had become critical.
+In early March 1940, just prior to the end of the Winter War, Oesch was given command of the Coast Group, whose sector along the Bay of Vyborg had become critical.
 Oesch replaced Major General Kurt Martti Wallenius, who had taken command only three days prior.
 According to Robert Edwards, Wallenius had "retreated to his command post and became very drunk" after losing his nerve from the intensity of the combat.
 The Battle of Vyborg Bay saw both sides suffer significant losses, but by the evening of March 5 the Soviet 173rd Motor Rifle Division had established a bridgehead over the bay.
 Further Soviet forces arrived at the bridgehead by 10 March, but the signing of the Moscow Peace Treaty on 12 March saw the hostilities end at 11 a.m. on 13 March.

 Following the end of the war, Oesch first returned to his previous post as the Chief of the General Staff for a few weeks, before taking the command of II Corps.